m-faezi/MTO2/README.md

 | `--s_sigma`       | Standard deviation for smoothing kernel       | float    | 2.00    | ≥ 0          |
 | `--file_tag`      | Optional string to append to output filenames | string   | ""      | Any text     |
 | `--output_path`   | Directory to save output files                | string   | "."     | Valid path   |

+## Acknowledgments

+This software was developed for a Ph.D. thesis (Mohammad H. Faezi, [2025](#4)) at the Rijksuniversiteit of Groningen under the supervision of Prof. Dr. Reynier Peletier and Dr. Michael Wilkinson.

+MTO2 is developed using the [Higra](https://github.com/higra/Higra) Python package, and builds on their example implementation of MTO: [Astronomical object detection with the Max-Tree - MMTA 2016](https://higra.readthedocs.io/en/stable/notebooks.html#illustrative-applications-from-scientific-papers).

+## Bibliography

+- <a id="1">Teeninga P., Moschini U., Trager S. C., et al. (2016).
+“Statistical attribute filtering to detect faint extended astronomical sources”.
+In: *Mathematical Morphology &mdash; Theory and Applications* 1.1.
+DOI: [10.1515/mathm-2016-0006](https://doi.org/10.1515/mathm-2016-0006).</a>
+- <a id="5">Faezi M. H., Peletier R., & Wilkinson M. H. (2024).
+“Multi-Spectral Source-Segmentation Using Semantically-Informed Max-Trees”.
+In: *IEEE Access* 12, pp. 72288 - 72302.
+DOI: [10.1109/ACCESS.2024.3403309](https://doi.org/10.1109/ACCESS.2024.3403309).</a>
+- <a id="5">Salembier P., Oliveras A., & Garrido L. (1998).
+“Antiextensive connected operators for image and sequence processing”.
+In: *IEEE Transactions on Image Processing* 7.4, pp. 555–570.
+DOI: [10.1109/83.663500](https://doi.org/10.1109/83.663500).</a>